About Me

 ykim@vuu.edu

-As a scholar and professor, I am interested in knowledge not merely of the past but today's world.
+As a professor, I am not merely interested in knowledge of the past but in today's world.

-I must tackle issues in the present and help people today.
-That is why I study and teach history, religion, and culture.
+I must tackle issues in the present and help people today, which is why I study and teach history, religion, and culture.

-Yung Suk Kim is Professor of New Testament and Early Christianity at Virginia Union University.
-He has written nearly twenty books, including How to Read the Gospels (Rowman and Littlefield, 2024), Monotheism, Biblical Traditions, and Race Relations (Cambridge University Press, 2022), How to Read Paul (Fortress, 2021), and Toward Decentering the New Testament (Cascade 2018, co-authored with Mitzi J. Smith), and Christ’s Body in Corinth (Fortress, 2008).
-He also edited four volumes: At the Intersection of Hermeneutics and Homiletics: Transgressive Readings for Transformational Preaching (Pickwick 2025 forthcoming), Paul's Gospel, Empire, Race, and Ethnicity (Pickwick, 2023), 1-2 Corinthians (Fortress, 2013), and Reading Minjung Theology in the Twenty-First Century (Pickwick 2013, co-edited with Jin-ho Kim).
-His research interests include mental health and the Bible, parables and political philosophy, and comparative wisdom literature.
-He holds a PhD in New Testament studies from Vanderbilt University.
-He serves on the Bible Translation and Utilization Advisory Committee (BTU) of Friendship Press for the NCC.
+Yung Suk Kim, M.Div.
+(McCormick), Ph.D.
+(Vanderbilt), is Full Professor of New Testament and Early Christianity at Virginia Union University.
+He has authored nearly twenty books, including *How to Read the Gospels* (Rowman & Littlefield, 2024), *Monotheism, Biblical Traditions, and Race Relations* (Cambridge University Press, 2022), *How to Read Paul* (Fortress, 2021), *Toward Decentering the New Testament* (Cascade, 2018, co-authored with Mitzi J. Smith), and *Christ’s Body in Corinth* (Fortress, 2008).
+He has also edited four volumes, including *At the Intersection of Hermeneutics and Homiletics* and *Paul's Gospel, Empire, Race, and Ethnicity*.

 Teaching Philosophy